mrbillm63/CyberSecurityProject1/README.md

  _SSH into the control node (Jump-Box) and follow the steps below:_
 -   Copy the Install_filebeat_Playbook.yml file to the /etc/ansible/roles/files/ directory.
 -   Update the configuration file to include the Private IP (10.1.0.4) of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file
-  - Run the playbook, and navigate to http://[10.1.0.4]:5601/app/kibana  to check that the installation worked as expected.
+  - Run the playbook, and login to elk stack sever  to http://[0.0.0.0]:5601/app/kibana  to check that the installation worked as     expected.

 -  Create a new playbook in the /etc/ansible/roles/ directory that will install, drop in the updated configuration file, enable and configure system module, run the filebeat setup, and start the filebeat service.